DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   detected.
 See docs/Command_Templates.md for G-Code format.
 If
 #   pause_on_runout is set to True this G-Code will run after the
 #   PAUSE is complete.
 The default is not to run any G-Code commands.
+#immediate_runout_gcode:
+#   A list of G-Code commands to execute immediately after a filament
+#   runout is detected and runout_distance is greater than 0.
+#   See docs/Command_Templates.md for G-Code format.
 #insert_gcode:
 #   A list of G-Code commands to execute after a filament insert is
 #   detected.
 See docs/Command_Templates.md for G-Code format.
 The
 #   default is not to run any G-Code commands, which disables insert
 #   detection.
+#runout_distance: 0.0
+#   Defines how much filament can still be pulled after the
+#   switch sensor triggered (e.g. you have a 60cm reverse bowden between your
+#   extruder and your sensor, you would then set runout_distance to something
+#   like 590 to leave a small safety margin and now the print will not
+#   immediately pause when the sensor triggers but rather keep printing until
+#   the filament is at the extruder).
+The default is 0 millimeters.
 #event_delay: 3.0
 #   The minimum amount of time in seconds to delay between events.
 #   Events triggered during this time period will be silently